MaheshV-13/AgentBanjir/README.md

 > **A resilient, end-to-end autonomous flood crisis management system that bridges the gap between chaotic raw distress signals (WhatsApp/SMS) and structured emergency response.**
 > This system models rapid "Distress-to-Dispatch" loops, handling chaotic multimodal inputs (WhatsApp/SMS/Images) using a dual-agent orchestrator—culminating in a live, interactive Command Center dashboard backed by high-integrity Google Cloud infrastructure.

+## 📺 Watch the 2-Minute Video Demo

+[Insert YouTube Link Here]

+### 🚨 The Problem: Crisis Data Chaos
+During rapid flooding events, emergency dispatchers are overwhelmed by a deluge of fragmented text messages, unverified images, and incomplete location pins.
+Traditional response lines become bottlenecks, where critical data is lost in the noise, delaying life-saving interventions.

+### ✅ The Solution: Autonomous Order from Chaos
+**AgentBanjir** instantly transforms chaotic raw inputs into a structured, unified emergency state.
+By leveraging a dual-agent orchestrator, the system autonomously extracts intelligence, grounds it against real-time rescue assets, and executes dispatch decisions in seconds—bridging the gap between a victim's distress and a rescuer's arrival.

 <div align="center">

 🌐 **[Live Link → agentbanjir-frontend-993781728207.asia-southeast1.run.app](https://agentbanjir-frontend-993781728207.asia-southeast1.run.app/)**